 The project is simple and should take you about 30 minutes to an hour and the end product is extremely versatile.
 It will make the perfect gift for a friend on Mother's Day or addition to your Etsy store.
 I purchased a small treasure of Batik fabrics on a recent trip and would like to show you a few ways to use Batik as accessories, clothing, and home decoration.
 You don't have to use Batik but it is always nice;)

-In our last article we talked about the ancient art of Batik Printing Technique,
+In a recent article, we talked about the ancient art of Batik Printing Technique,

 - 1 yard of Batik fabric from Java Batiks

 - 1 rectangle of quilting fleece, very soft 12″ x 6″

 - 1 rectangle 12″x 6″ of fusible interfacing

 - spray fabric adhesive (optional).
 I used Therm O Web Spray N Bond Quilt Basting Adhesive Spray.

 - sewing machine

 Folded Shopping Bag Pieces